 [AW: source?
 Or redraw?]

 Media processor

+Media processors are all-in-one stations for generating, recording, and streaming audio-visual presentations.
+Media processors record independent video inputs and live program outputs.

 [please supply text]

 Computer memory

 The computer memory is the storage space in the computer.
 It is divided into a large number of small cells.
 Each location or cell has a unique address, which varies from zero to memory size minus one.
 For example, if the computer has 64K words, then this memory unit has 64 × 1 024 = 65 536 memory locations.
 The addresses of these locations vary from 0 to 65 535.
 The CPU is responsible for selecting memory cells to read or write data.